NahorS/hello-world/README.md

 Hello World

-The following barnch contains the freeCodeCamp's website projects.
+The following branch contains the freeCodeCamp's website projects.
 Will be updated as the projects are completed.